Reckoning with Detective Comics

 Then, you turn the page, and the voice’s source is revealed:

 The image is the shocker, but I think it’s the speech bubbles that carry the payload.
 “Without me, there would be no superheroes at all.
 For I am the very beginning.”
-Right there on the page, inside the fiction, this figure takes his place, asserting that he matters, is foundational, must be reckoned with.
+Right there on the page, inside the fiction, this figure takes his place, asserts that he matters, is foundational, must be reckoned with.

 Several issues later, he conjures a vision—a history lesson—for Kenan Kong.
-The effect for us, the readers, is that the New Super-Man, rendered in full modern gloss, is dropped into the misregistered pages of a 1930s comic, racist caricatures and all.
+The effect for us, the readers, is that the New Super-Man, rendered in full modern gloss, is dropped into the misregistered panels of a 1930s comic, racist caricatures and all.

 Quickly, Kenan Kong’s X-ray vision reveals the real people behind the caricatures: